 Test Dates and Registration

-Registration opens March 15 for the dates below.
+Registration is open for the dates and times below.
 To register, visit the Boys Town Michigan EIPA page.

 Preparing for the EIPA

 There are several ways to effectively prepare for the EIPA, including attending workshops and working with a mentor.